top of page

 2025, 96 min.

 Heartbroken after a separation, young Caribbean researcher Noa watches her life unravel in Amsterdam.
 Dreams of a mysterious glass hammer lead her to Saffron, with whom poetry, radical theory and explorations of belonging spark a new intimacy.
 Movements instigated by this encounter take Noa to St.Paul-de-Vence in southern France, tracing the footsteps of James Baldwin.
 Grief led Baldwin there decades earlier, where he established his final homespace.
 The house is gone now, swallowed by a gated community of luxury villas.
 Yet Baldwin’s legacy endures; guarded by Jill Hutchinson, partner of Baldwin’s late brother, David.
 In Jill’s care, Noa witnesses how it is love that holds archive.
-Archive moves through love, enters our bodies, and moves within us.
-Grief, memory, and legacy arrive as guides, leading Noa to finally feel in her body a new movement song.
+Archive moves through love, enters bodies, and moves within.
+Grief, memory, and legacy arrive as guides, leading Noa to a new movement song.

-Traces of an exile or a final home can be difficult to see on the surface, due to the erasure of Black domesticity.
-Who is allowed to put down roots, and where?
+Traces of an exile or a final home can be difficult to see on the surface due to erasure.
+Who is allowed to put down roots?
 Whose home is only temporarily tolerated?
 Whose tangible legacies are seen as worthy of protection?
 What makes an enduring homespace?

 Movement Song is a fiction-documentary hybrid feature, weaving an experimental narrative form.
 Noa's journey from Amsterdam to Southern France halfway through the film unearths the documentary layer, as she encounters the tangible remnants of James Baldwin’s legacy: his typewriter, letters, LPs, Légion d'honneur, paintings, books, and more.
 This archive is preserved not in a formal institution, but in the intimate care of Jill Hutchinson, the beloved partner of Baldwin’s late brother David.